 - Step 5: Add a few inches to each measurement.
-Adding a few inches will give you wiggle room when you’re cutting and upholstering.
+Adding a few inches will give you wiggle room when cutting and upholstering.

 - Step 6: Add all of your measurements.
-Add all of the measurements together for your total amount of fabric in inches.
+Add all the measurements together for your total amount of fabric in inches.
 Divide the number by 36 to convert it to yards.
 Be sure to round up, as it’s always better to have too much fabric than not enough.